Dr-Amin-K/Dr-Amin-K/README.md

 # ✨ Welcome!
-Hello everyone
+Hello everyone!

-## About me: PhD in Control and Systems Engineering, Computer and Data Scientist, Python and Web Developer ⚡
+## About me: PhD in Control and Systems Engineering, Computer and Data Scientist ⚡
+## Python and Web Developer 🌐

 ``` text
 💡 The world.. under control: